Posted June 2015

 Net Price: $16,129

 Located in San Antonio, Texas, the independent Catholic co-educational Our Lady of the Lake University was founded in 1895 by the Sisters of the Divine Providence.
 The school was the first institution in San Antonio to acquire regional accreditation, and now offers 33 bachelor’s degrees, 14 master’s degrees, and two doctoral programs.
 The school was ranked 184th among the Best Colleges for High School Counselor Rankings by U.S. News and World Report in 2015.
 The school’s graduate programs have also been ranked.
 The Social Work program ranked 104th among Best Colleges, while the Speech-Language Pathology program ranked 154th among top colleges in the United States.
+Our Lady of the Lake also offers online programs.

 #28 – Trocaire College